-Training and development includes constructive feedback, coaching, and counseling from managers and co-workers.
-Employees receive formal and informal development delivered through live and virtual classrooms, on-the-job tasks, committee participation, and special assignments.
+Training and development opportunities include constructive feedback, coaching, and counseling from managers and co-workers.
+Employees receive formal and informal development delivered through live and virtual classrooms, on-the-job training, committee participation, and special assignments.
 Additionally, self-development opportunities are available around the clock through an extensive eLearning library in UPS University, our enterprise-wide learning management system and component of our global talent management system, My Talent Center.
-In 2018, UPS devoted more than \$976 million to training programs, and UPSers dedicated more than 16 million hours in training, to an average investment-per-learner of approximately \$1,162.
+In 2019, UPS invested more than \$1 billion in training programs, and UPSers dedicated more than 17 million hours in training at an average investment-per-learner of approximately \$1,190.

-Data for this disclosure does not include acquisitions from 2015 on, including Coyote Logistics, Marken, Nightline, or STTAS.
+Data for this disclosure does not include acquisitions from 2015 on, including Coyote Logistics and Marken, as this data is not currently available for acquisitions after 2015.
+We are exploring opportunities to capture this data for future reporting.